aresio/simpful/README.md

 # simpful
-A simple python library for fuzzy logic reasoning
+A Python library for fuzzy logic reasoning, designed to provide the simplest interface possible to modelers and fuzzy logic practitioners.

 ## Usage